ssi02014/react-thumbnail-generator/README.md

       modalPosition="right"
       // Specifies the position where the thumbnail generator will be displayed (left, right, center)

-      iconSize="medium"
-      // Sets the size of the toggle button icon (small, medium, large)

       additionalFontFamily={['Noto Sans', ...]}
       // Add custom fonts to use in the generator
       // Important: Fonts must be already loaded in your project to work